blurryface5178/Sentiment-Classifier/README.md

 # Sentiment Classifier

-A sentiment classification app using streamlit, fastapi and docker.

-Sentiment classification based on the 1-P-3-ISEAR dataset.
+Sentiment classification webapp based on the 1-P-3-ISEAR dataset.
 The front end is handled by streamlit and the backend with a FastAPI service.

 ## Instructions for Use: